Combatd/On_Premises_Private_Cloud_Automation/README.md

 ## 24. Exercise: Publish Blueprint to Marketplace
 In this exercise, you will:

 * Publish your single VM blueprint to the marketplace.
+[YouTube Video](https://youtu.be/_7rl8c0Us4A)
 * Launch your blueprint from the marketplace.
+[YouTube Video](https://youtu.be/Vz4PzWdZQ_A)
 * Unpublish and delete your blueprint.
+[YouTube Video](https://youtu.be/PjIUOcXHwfI)

-* We’ll walk through the steps together.
+We’ll walk through the steps together.

 ### Publishing a Single VM Blueprint to the Marketplace
 1. On the Prism Central tab in your browser, select the Entities menu, then Services and click Calm.